-Help out at one of our weekly clubs for children or adults from volunteering at the Friday Night Social where over 70 service users attend to supporting our fun Friday groups for children aged, there’s plenty to get involved in!
+Help out at one of our weekly clubs for children or adults from volunteering at the Friday Night Social where over 70 service users attend to supporting our fun Friday groups for children, there’s plenty to get involved in!
 Contact us for more information on times.

 Role: Clubs and Activities Assistant